awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-requests.md

    1. For **Template Selection Expression**, choose the pencil icon and replace the word `template` with a template selection expression\.
 This is an expression that API Gateway looks for in the message payload\.
 If it is found, it is evaluated, and the result is a template key value that is used to select the data mapping template to be applied to the data in the message payload\.

-     For information about template selection expressions, see [Template Selection Expressions](apigateway-websocket-api-selection-expressions.md#apigateway-websocket-api-template-selection-expressions)\.
+     For information about template selection expressions, see [Template Selection Expressions](websocket-api-data-transformations.md#apigateway-websocket-api-template-selection-expressions)\.

-## Set up an Integration Request Using the AWS CLI<a name="apigateway-websocket-api-integration-request-using-awscli"></a>
+## Set Up an Integration Request Using the AWS CLI<a name="apigateway-websocket-api-integration-request-using-awscli"></a>

 You can set up an integration request for a route in a WebSocket API by using the AWS CLI as in the following example, which creates a mock integration: